benknoble/benknoble.github.io/_posts/2018-07-09-til-day-15--fresh-start.md

 test code structures or external tooling to make sure the results are what I expect, or fix it if they're not.

-So, I'm *fairly* confident about the correctness--"fairly" as in "justly."
+So, I'm *fairly* confident about the correctness---"fairly" as in "justly."

 ## Tooling Around